collegevine/confcrypt/README.md

     # TIMEOUT_MS : Int
     # TIMEOUT_MS = 300
     ```

+    *Note* confcrypt files must end with a trailing newline.

     While the default config created via `confcrypt new ...` places the schema on line `n` and parameters on `n+1`, there's no required ordering for the file.
 In fact, you can choose to entirely omit the schema and only store configuration paraemters in an `econf` file, but this will cause `confcrypt validate` to fail.